Systems Materials Engineering for Post-Lithium-Ion Batteries

 The development of new methods: Operando small angle x-ray/neutron scattering and cryo transmission electron microscopy are combined with stochastic modelling and machine learning for data analysis.
 Machine learning will be integrated into the experimental workflow to deal with the complexity of future battery systems.

-The focus on the fundamentals: Electrochemical phase transformation and charge storage mechanisms, as well as structure-property relationships at mesoscopic length scales from 1 – 1000 nm.
+The focus on the fundamentals: Electrochemical phase transformation and charge storage mechanisms, as well as structure-property relationships at nanoscopic length scales from 1 – 1000 nm.

 A holistic systems materials engineering approach: We aim to put emerging energy storage systems into practice by identifying how the physicochemical interplay of materials across length scales defines overall systems properties.
 So far, much of the focus to realize post-lithium-ion batteries has been on materials chemistry; We aim to shift the focus on the rational structuring at mesoscopic length scales (1 - 1000 nm), to enhance transport and control phase transformation.